SFHeadshot/CV/README.md

-# CV
+# MSKG
-Personal CV Site
+Files for my personal CV site hosted by Github Pages

+Static One Page Website, a minimilistic approach taken